yahyahus/Noor-Ul-Quran/README.md

-# Demo-Website
+# Noor-Ul-Quran

-This is a demo website which we are building before our noor-ul-quran project.
-Right now I have built a basic login and register for the website.
+This project is the web application of the LMS "Noor-Ul-Quran".